How Long Does it Take to Recover from Alcoholism?

 Some rehabilitation philosophies also include the belief that once a person becomes an addict, they will always be an addict, that addiction will last the rest of a person’s life.
 Perhaps this belief might serve some people by reminding them that they must always make good choices in life.
 For other people, however, it may leave them expecting to relapse.
 In other words, since they are always an addict, they don’t need to be surprised or feel guilty if at some point they relapse.
 Some people in recovery have even stated that being told that “relapse is part of recovery” gave them all the excuse they needed to drink or use more drugs after sobriety had been achieved for a while.

 So families may be confused about how to best approach rehabilitation from alcoholism.
 Certainly there are many theories about the best way to accomplish this.
-There are even researchers breeding alcoholic mice to study alcoholism.
-Whether or not anyone will ever recover based on this research is doubtful.

-The treatment program should take only as long as required to recover from the damage done by the substance abuse and to build new life skills.
+The treatment program should take as long as required to recover from the damage done by the substance abuse and to build new life skills.
 This ideally would be a reasonable amount of time that the average person might consider a good investment in lasting sobriety, not a burden.
-The rehab should help the person acquire the life skills that are going to be needed to stay out of sticky situations that might drive one back into substance abuse, and the skills to get out of a sticky situation if it happens.
+The rehab should help the person acquire the life skills that are going to be needed to stay out of sticky situations that might drive one back into substance abuse, and the skills to get out of such a situation if it occurs.

 This phase is followed by thorough training in the life skills needed to remain drug-free, to identify those people whose association might lead one back into alcohol abuse, and to face and handle problems in one’s life before they can overwhelm one.